-Jo Higgins is an art writer, educator and public programmer, and a 2018 Churchill Fellow, investigating different models of informal and youth-led learning programs in arts institutions.
+Jo Higgins is an art writer, audience engagement & public programming consultant, and a 2018 Churchill Fellow, investigating different models of informal and youth-led learning programs in arts institutions.
 Jo is the author of 21st Century Portraits (NPG London, 2013) and a contributing author to Beyond Community Engagement: transforming dialogues in art, education and the cultural sphere, (UNSW/Common Ground Publishing 2018).
-She was a contributing writer for the 2016 Biennale of Sydney and has previously written for Museums & Galleries NSW, Artlink and Marmalade magazines as well as artist essays for exhibitions at Alaska Projects and The Lock Up, Newcastle.
+She was a contributing writer for the 2016 Biennale of Sydney and has previously written for ABC Arts, Museums & Galleries NSW, Artlink and Marmalade magazines as well as artist essays for exhibitions at Alaska Projects and The Lock Up, Newcastle.
 Jo has a MA Contemporary Art from Manchester University and a Bachelor History/Bachelor of Art Theory (Honours) degree from the College of Fine Arts, UNSW.
-She has previously worked for organisations including Australian Design Centre and Kaldor Public Art Projects and she currently works at the Museum of Contemporary Art Australia.
+She has previously worked for organisations including Australian Design Centre and Kaldor Public Art Projects and she currently works at the Australian Broadcasting Corporation.